 Montessori programs nurture independence, asking children to take responsibility for their learning environment and social interactions.

-The HighScope program utilizes "active participatory learning."
-It relies on evidence-backed practices to build school readiness skills through hands-on experiences with people, objects, events, and ideas.
+The HighScope program utilizes active participatory learning backed by evidence-based practices to build school readiness skills.
+It relies on hands-on experiences with people, objects, events, and ideas.

 Key features: